skrey/yellow-extensions/snippets/piwik/README.md

 How do I install this?
 ----------------------
 1. Download and install [Yellow](https://github.com/datenstrom/yellow/).
 2. Download and install [Piwik](http://piwik.org/).
-3. Download [piwik.php](piwik.php?raw=true), copy into your `system/snippets` folder.
+3. Download [piwik.php](piwik.php?raw=true), copy it into your `system/themes/snippets` folder.
-4. Use the snippet on your website, edit snippets in your `system/snippets` folder.
+4. Use the snippet on your website, edit snippets in your `system/themes/snippets` folder.

 To uninstall delete the snippet and remove it from other files.